 This function will detach ProcControlAPI from the target process.
 ProcControlAPI will no longer be able to control or receive events from the target process.
 All breakpoints will be removed from the target.
-This function will return true on success and false on error.
-Upon an error a subsequent call to getLastError will return details on the error.
+This function returns true on success and false on error.
+Upon an error a subsequent call to getLastError returns details on the error.